 About Me

 I am a historian of race, ethnicity, and identity in the United States and Latin America.
-I am especially interested in social movements, immigration and migration, and comparative race and ethnicity, particularly Black and Latinx histories.
+I am especially interested in social movements, immigration and migration, and comparative race and ethnicity, particularly Black and Latine histories.
 I love to teach - it has been a constant companion throughout academia, and interactions with my students are my favorite part of my job.

 I graduated from UC Santa Barbara in 2018 with my Ph.D. in history, with an interdisciplinary emphasis in Black Studies.
 While there I spent most of my time in History, Black Studies, Chicana/o Studies, and the Interdisciplinary Humanities Center (IHC).
 As an undergraduate at UC San Diego, I also worked across disciplines, which is why I am at my most comfortable in interdisciplinary frameworks.
 This shows in my teaching, since I use a variety of types of material and analysis in all of my classes.